4rwn/hw_projects/README.md

 * The receiver samples data bits in the middle of the interval.
 * The receiver checks the low start bit again after half a baud interval of detecting it first.
 Otherwise, the hardware infrastructure of the channel and the behavior of the transmitter are assumed to be stable and conforming to UART specification.

-## AXI-type Stream Normalizer (WORK-IN-PROGRESS)
+## AXI-type Stream Normalizer

 ### Background
 * Consider an AXI-type stream with the usual `data` (of variable width), `last`, `ready`, and `valid` signals.
 * Optionally, a `keep` signal indicates which bytes of the data are valid.
-Empty transmissions are not allowed.
+Empty transmissions are not allowed (i.e. with `valid = 1` but `keep = 0`).
 * A stream is normalized if all but the last transmissions are fully valid.
 * Consider a simplified (but realistic) situation where each transmission consists of a fully valid part followed by an invalid one.
-In this case, the keep signal can be replaced by a `cnt` representing the length of the valid part. `cnt` uses an implicit MSB (Most Significant Bit), i.e. `cnt = 0` means the transmission is fully valid.
+In this case, the `keep` signal can be replaced by a `cnt` representing the length of the valid part. `cnt` uses an implicit MSB (Most Significant Bit), i.e. `cnt = 0` means the transmission is fully valid.

 In this setting, normalize a given stream.